More, better and faster new product launches for Anheuser-Busch

 The Innovation Week (iWeek) takes the AB team (more than 200 cross-functional participants) out of their comfort zone, to fuel ideation with inspiration.
 Each edition, we set the bar higher to define areas to ideate from.

-- Starting from previous trend and research reports to define insight platforms, we introduced creative crowdsourcing via our global creator network eÿeka in 2019 to get fresh new ideas.
+- We started off from previous trend and research reports to define insight platforms.
+And we introduced creative crowdsourcing via our global creator network eÿeka in 2019, to get fresh new ideas.

 - In 2020, we embraced the power of outside-in thinking in 2020 engaged with consumers via seven online research communities.
 This led to a rich set of consumer insights to spark new ideas via immersion and ideation workshops at the start of iWeek.
-We included consumer-fueled iterations, by organizing two waves of overnight consumer screening, testing and optimizing of over 200 new product ideas.
+We included consumer-fueled iterations; for this, we organized two waves of overnight consumer screening, testing and optimizing of over 200 new product ideas.
 The result?
 A compilation of consumer feedback, including quantitative ranking and qualitative suggestions on how to improve via video feedback, obtained in just one night.
 To bring the ideas to life, a team of sketchers and designers were available to help visualize them.

 In 2020, Anheuser-Busch took things even further, by not only focusing on idea desirability, but also on feasibility and viability to produce.
 Before iWeek, 200 disruptive ideas were already crafted and tested in 40+ hours of ideation and six overnight screeners.
 This allowed for even more AB teams to contribute during iWeek, from Finance to Supply Chain, and resulted in ideas that are not only desirable for consumers but can also be launched successfully in the market.